tusharmath/qio/packages/docs/core/concurrency.md

 ## Parallel Execution

-Similar to the `and` operator, the [par] operator runs the two IOs in parallel.
-For eg.
+Similar to the `and` operator, the `par` operator helps run the two effects in parallel.
+For eg.:

 ```ts
 import {QIO} from '@qio/core'